MrNeto17/Computer-Networking-Project/README.md

 Computer Networking Curricular Unit (Computer Engineering Bachelor)

-In this repository I have my 4 reports made in the second semester of Computer Engineering Graduation.
+In this repository I have my 4 reports made in the second semester of Computer Engineering Degree.
 These reports were evaluated with a 18.25 out of 20 grades in my practical aspect of the "Computer Networking" class.

 In each directory there is the Report of the Project Phase.